 If your organization uses other directory attributes than the one listed here then enter that attribute name instead.
 If you've already configured the attributes list for another cloud service provider, append this additional attribute to the list.

 After completing the initial DAG configuration steps, click Applications on the left side of the Duo Access Gateway admin console.

 Scroll down the Applications page to the Metadata section.
 This is the information you need to provide to Google Apps when configuring SSO.
 Click the Download Certificate link to obtain the token signing certificate (the downloaded file is named "dag.crt").

-Log on to your Workplace by Facebook console (https://yourcompany.facebook.com) as an administrator and navigate to Community Center in the left-hand navigation bar.
+Log on to your Workplace by Facebook console (https://yourcompany.facebook.com) as an administrator and click on Admin Panel in the upper right-hand corner of the screen.

 Under "SAML configuration" locate your Audience URL.
 Make note of the 16 character Company number located at the end of the Audience URL.